 ELIGIBILITY, SUBMISSION OF APPLICATIONS, AND REQUIREMENTS

 The Honors College Thesis Mini Grant is open to all Honors College students at UVM.
 All students receiving funding must have a designated UVM faculty mentor.
 In addition, the thesis proposal must have received final approval by the candidate’s home School or College.
-(If you do not yet meet this requirement, please contact the Office of Undergraduate Research).
+(If you do not yet meet this requirement, please contact Fellowships, Opportunities, & Undergraduate Research).
 Additionally, students doing research involving human subjects, animals, laboratory or studio work, or international travel will be expected to provide appropriate protocols, training documents, or other registration as necessary.
 Without these approvals, plus all the other parts of your proposal, your application will not be reviewed.